aiba4531/Mixed-Integer-Linear-Parlays-for-Optimal-Sports-Wagering/README.md

 The optimization problem was solved using the `PuLP` library in Python, which provides an interface to various optimization solvers.
 The solution to the optimization problem provided the optimal betting strategy for maximizing the expected value of profit.

 Notably, the second and fourth constraints were an initial attempt at mitigating risk by forcing the optimizer to spread out smaller bets across multiple games.
 This was an attempt to reduce the impact of a single large bet on the overall outcome of the strategy.
-This was not entirely successful as discussed in the results section.
+This was not entirely successful as discussed in the results section and slightly different than formulation presented in the paper.

 ## Results

 The results of the project were mixed (no pun intended).
 The logistic regression model outperformed the MLP model in terms of overall accuracy and its ability to differentiate between the positive and zero classes.
 This suggests that it was more effective in identifying home team wins and distinguishing between a home team win and loss.

 Additionally, the logistic regression model produced much less extreme probabilities, which helped in the subsequent expected value calculation.
-In contrast, the MLP had a much larger cross-entropy loss, indicating that it was less confident in its predictions.
+In contrast, the MLP predicted more extreme probabilities and had a much larger cross-entropy loss, indicating that it was less confident in its predictions.

 While the MLP had a higher recall value, implying it was able to identify home losses more effectively, this was likely due to the model simply classifying more games into the zero class, which is not necessarily indicative of a better model.